ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/HCIAbstraction.md

 delivering memory to the stack and a complete reset sequence.
 However, it does not define any initialization for the Bluetooth controller, this part being specific to the controller used.

+The driver also provides an interface to perform RF testing on the BLE trasnmitter.
+This is done using the LE Receiver/Transmitter Test command and LE Test End command as described in the Bluetooth Core spec in Vol.2, Part E, 7.8.28-30.